walterairs/ESP32photoresistor/Report.md

 - Mean: 973
 - Standard Deviation: 4.4893
 - Standard Error: 0.86397

-## Constant rate sampling

-- Timer based triggering of AD conversion.

-- Jitter analysis (use GPIO pins to signal start of conversion and picoscope to see timings.)

-## Digital filter testing

-- Report testing digital filters for measured data (use online design tool and copypaste filter code).
-Use GPIO pins to indicate start and end of filter calculation and check timing with picoscope.

 ## Summary of learning achievements
 During our project, we navigated a multitude of challenges and gained invaluable insights.
 We delved into the intricate world of hardware and software integration, exploring the interplay between various components like the Ai-thinker ESP32 S2, KY-018 Photoresistor, and Picoscope.
 Our foray into programming, particularly with Arduino IDE and MATLAB, honed our skills in code iteration and analysis.